-- Automates & simplifies reimbursements - Provides visibility to & status notifications - Provides a single resource - Eliminates the need for paper expense reports - Provides faster & more convenient opportunities for reimbursement submissions - 1.
-House Staff to complete and submit an electronic expense report via SHC Concur system. - 2.
+- 1. House Staff to complete and submit an electronic expense report via SHC Concur system. - 2.
 Attach itemized receipt/s in image portable file format/s such as PDF, JPG PNG showing: - a.
 Name of the establishment - b.
 Date of service - c.
 Items paid for - d.
 Amount paid - e.
 If available at the time of the reimbursement submission a copy of valid CA Medical License and/or DEA Certificate containing the issuance & expiration dates, license # & business address on record. - 3.
-To obtain a detailed step by step instructions reimbursement process visit the GME House Staff's Reimbursement FAQ.
+To obtain a detailed reimbursement instructions process, visit the GME House Staff's Reimbursement website at - https://med.stanford.edu/gme/housestaff/current/reimbursements.html.